 - Drowsy driving: Sleeping pills have been shown to increase the risk of a road accident by 40%.

-Insomnia treatments and solutions: Melatonin
+3/ Insomnia treatment or solutions: Melatonin

 Perhaps due to the dangers of sleeping pills becoming more widely known, melatonin has, in recent years, seen a rise in popularity.